sciencePeptideDeck

 Darkening of Moles and Freckles

-This one is the most unique to PT-141's mechanism.
+This is the most mechanistically unique pt-141 side effect.
 Because bremelanotide stimulates melanocortin receptors — the same receptors that regulate skin pigmentation — regular use can cause visible darkening of existing moles, freckles, or hyperpigmented spots.

-It doesn't create new moles, and in most cases the darkening is minor.
+It doesn't create new moles, and in most cases the darkening is minor and reversible after stopping use.
 But it's worth paying attention to.
 People who use PT-141 frequently should monitor their skin and check in with a dermatologist annually.
+Any mole that changes shape, size, or bleeds warrants a dermatologist visit regardless of PT-141 use — that's standard skin cancer screening advice — but regular PT-141 users have extra reason to stay on top of it.

 Fatigue